 This is a personal blog.
 I post about whatever’s going on in my head.
 If I worked with you, this is the sort of stuff you’d hear as we waited for the kettle to boil.
+There are glances at local politics, ramblings about living with chronic ill health, bursts of wild enthusiasm, and pauses while I recover.
 There are tales from the middle age, rants, book reviews, music snippets, links to better writers, and family chaos.
-There are glances at local politics, ramblings about living with chronic ill health, bursts of wild enthusiasm, and pauses while I recover.
-Every so often it may look like I’m attempting fiction- that’s just me processing something slightly differently.
+The regional health & social care system gets mentioned a fair bit.

 Our family mix are Spurs Fan, Girl1, Girl2, Jake- a rehomed Westie with trust issues- and me, Speccy.
 We live in Belfast, Northern Ireland- a cold, grey sort of place: we look for the splashes of colour.